vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 *** =key3: 510b387baa

 *** =instructions3
-Get the title and year of films released in the 90s.
+Get the title and release year for films released in the 90s.
 *** =solution3
 ```{sql}
 SELECT title, release_year